Omphalosaurus: Description

 Omphalosaurus is a moderately large and plump marine reptile, measuring 5 m long and weighing more than 783 kg.
 It is best known for its highly specialized dentition compared to other ichthyosaurs.
 The teeth are button-like, with a dome shape when viewed laterally and almost circular crowns that have an irregular enamel surface akin to the texture of an orange peel.
 Individual teeth do not exceed 12mm in diameter and are arranged in tooth plates exclusively on the premaxilla, which sit at 90º from each other, and dentary.
-Based on O. nevadanus’ well preserved and smooth palatine, it’s unlikely that Omphalosaurus had palatine teeth akin to Placodonts.
+Based on O. nevadanus' well preserved and smooth palatine, it is unlikely that Omphalosaurus had palatine teeth akin to placodonts.
 Nonetheless, Omphalosaurus teeth could potentially number in the hundreds, and are concentrated along the skull midline.
 Each species has varying degrees of tooth organization, but O. nevadanus has the most neatly organized teeth, which most closely resemble distinct rows despite some unevenness.
 Attempts have been made to count the number of rows of teeth for the other species, but they are mostly irregularly patterned on the occlusal surface.

 The upper tooth plates form a convex surface, while the lower plate is concave.
-They were previously thought to have short, broad jaws and powerful bite forces, but recent reconstruction indicates that the dentary symphysis is elongated and connects at an approximately 15º angle, giving the jaw a long “V” shape.
+They were previously thought to have short, broad jaws and powerful bite forces, but recent reconstruction indicates that the dentary symphysis is elongated and connects at an approximately 15º angle, giving the jaw a long "V" shape.
 If reconstructed, the lower jaw of O. nevadanus could potentially exceed 50 cm in length.

 Jaw fragments have revealed that Omphalosaurus had a dental batteries that were optimized for constant wear, with high tooth replacement rates.
 Omphalosaurus is unusual in that their immature replacement teeth and mature teeth had different enamel microstructure.
 Like other Ichthyosaurs, Omphalosaurus have a microunit enamel in their mature teeth, while replacement teeth have columnar enamel.
 It is currently unknown how this transformation occurs.

 Aside from dentition, Omphalosaurus is relatively poorly known, save for a small number of ribs and presacral vertebrae attributed to O. wolfi.
 The ribs are swollen and hollow, which is a common characteristic in amniotes returning to water, and the vertebrae are deeply amphicoelous.
 Omphalosaurus have lost the neural arch atop the centra of the vertebrae.
 Their bones have woven-fibered bone tissue, indicating rapid rate of bone growth.